MikeDigitize/lazy/README.md

 ## How it works

 The `LazyLoad` base class takes a CSS selector to identify all images to be lazy loaded.
-These images need a `data-src` attribute which defines path to the image.
+These images need a `data-src` attribute containing the image path to load.
 The image's `src` attribute can be omitted or left empty.

 ```html
 <img data-src="images/my-lazy-loading-image.png">